<server>

 The following example displays a running test.

-Running test in the Test panel and XML
+After the test runs, the panel and XML show the result.

 The following example provides the progress of a test that runs and fails.